Medical Textile Woven Bifurcated Tapered Tubular

 • Radial reinforcement and expansion

-Cortland Biomedical is trusted by leading medical device OEMs to enable more innovative, lower profile devices by designing and engineering braided, woven and knitted biomedical textiles fit-for-purpose.
-We have the expertise, capabilities and machinery to create textile designs unrivaled in their complexity, resulting in cardiovascular products that can be simultaneously low profile and mechanically robust.
+Cortland Biomedical is trusted by leading medical device OEMs to enable more innovative, lower profile devices by designing and engineering braided, woven, and knitted biomedical textiles fit-for-purpose.
+We have the expertise, capabilities, and machinery to create textile designs unrivaled in their complexity, resulting in cardiovascular products that can be simultaneously low profile and mechanically robust.

 Read more.